For Small Business

 Oklahoma Workers Compensation Forms (including Affidavit of Exempt Status)

 Free Online College Courses from Associates to Doctorate level

 SMALL BUSINESS RIGHTS

-The regulatory situation in this county continues to get worse every year, especially in the past 7 years.
-In fact, according to the Heritage Foundation Index of Economic Freedom, when President Obama took office, the United States ranked 6th and now we're 11th!
+Under the Obama administration, the regulatory situation in this county became stifling to just about every aspect of business in this country.
+In fact, according to the Heritage Foundation Index of Economic Freedom, when President Obama took office, the United States ranked 6th and we were 11th near the end of this presidency!
 Thousands of new rules and regulations are added each year and their cost to business is in the billions of dollars.
 (Politico Article 1-4-16: Obama Pushing Thousands of New Regulations in Year 8) And to make matters worse, some states and cities have rules, regulations, training and other licensure requirements that borderline on the completely ridiculous, creating "protected industries" and thus making it extremely difficult, if not impossible, for a small business person/entrepreneur to get started.
-Fortunately, these two organizations have had great success throughout the country getting some of these hurdles removed.
+Fortunately, being an experienced businessman, President Trump and his administration recognized how these regulations were needlessly strangling our economy and rapidly moved to reverse thousands of Obama's insidious and punishing regulatory policies and these two organizations have had great success throughout the country getting many regulatory hurdles removed at the state level: